ethereum/consensus-specs/specs/deneb/p2p-interface.md

 #### Global topics

-EIP-4844 introduces a new global topic for beacon block and blobs-sidecars.
+Deneb introduces a new global topic for beacon block and blobs-sidecars.

 ##### `beacon_block`